What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Thursday 23rd January: October Faction

-Latest Netflix comic-book adaptation, based mostly on the sequence of the identical title by Steve Niles and Damien Worm, a few monster-hunting couple who hold their id hidden from their kids.
+Latest Netflix comic-book adaptation, based mostly on the sequence of the identical identify by Steve Niles and Damien Worm, a few monster-hunting couple who hold their id hidden from their youngsters.
 Watch on Netflix

 Wednesday 22nd January: Pandemic: How to Stop an Outbreak